immenseforest/canadian-chemical-engineering-journal-bot/README.md

 ## Why this app exists

-Created by **wokewarrior / immenseforest** to make chemical-engineering research easier to follow in a university Discord server.
+Created to make chemical-engineering research easier to follow in a university Discord server.
 It brings journal highlights into the place students already read, with enough concrete detail to help them decide which original articles to open.
 Discussion can follow naturally; the bot does not manufacture controversy or ask debate questions.

 The product rules were developed through an iterative user-prompt conversation.
 See [Prompt logic and product intent](docs/PROMPT-LOGIC.md) for the decisions, revisions, and acceptance criteria, and [How it works](docs/ARCHITECTURE.md) for their implementation.